Dr. Mauricio Abrao

 Dr. Jurgis Vitols

-Dr. Jurgis Vitols, Endometriosis Specialist
+Jurgis Vitols – Endometriosis Specialist

 City: Riga, Latvia

-Philosophy of Endometriosis Care: Genetic – epigenetic theory.
+Philosophy of Endometriosis Care: Genetic-Epigenetic Theory.

 What type of surgery do you perform for endometriosis: Excision; Both.
 I may use ablation only for ovarian cysts.
 For ovarian endometriosis, I may use laser vaporization on the hilum of the capsule or for all of the cyst capsules in case the cyst enucleates badly and there is a high risk of damage to normal ovarian tissue.
 My preferred approach for ovarian cysts is cystectomy.